Arctic policy of the United States: United States Department of Defense

 The National Defense Authorization Act for Fiscal Year 2020 mandates the establishment of a new strategic Arctic port.

 DoD's current arctic strategy

 The Department of Defense released an updated Arctic strategy in June 2019, which listed three national security interests: "The Arctic as the U.S. homeland; the Arctic as a shared region; and the Arctic as a potential corridor for strategic competition."
 The document articulated three strategic approaches to build on those interests: "building Arctic awareness; enhancing Arctic operations; and strengthening the rules-based order in the Arctic."
-Additionally, with the exception of the US Space Force, the service branches have all issued their own Arctic strategy documents in recent years.
+Additionally, with the exception of the US Space Force, the service branches (Note: The Coast Guard is, in peacetime, a component of the Department of Homeland Security.
+Despite this, the Coast Guard is always a service branch and can be transferred to the Defense Department by the president in times of war) have all issued their own Arctic strategy documents in recent years.

 Department of Commerce

 The National Oceanic and Atmospheric Administration (NOAA) provides Arctic information and a set of indicators describing the current state of the Arctic ecosystem.
 NOAA predicts a nearly ice-free summer in the Arctic Ocean before 2050.

 NOAA issued its Arctic Vision and Strategy in April, 2010.
 The Strategy delineates six main goals: to forecast sea ice, strengthen the understanding of science, improve weather forecasts, establish international partnerships, improve the management of coastal resources in the Arctic, and "advance resilient and healthy Arctic communities and economies."